The Assessment Gap: When Standard Tools Fail

 Social Challenges Hidden by Compensation

 Traditional assessments might note that someone “makes eye contact” or “engages in conversation appropriately.”
-They miss:
+What they miss:

-- The person’s experience of social interaction as exhausting rather than energizing
+• The experience of social interaction as exhausting rather than energizing

 ”Acceptable” Special Interests